Search This Blog

 33°40′34″N 117°43′52″W

-After a U.S. Air Force C-32A tail number 99-0003 emerged with a fresh paint scheme which was recently spotted by aviation enthusiasts departing Greenville Majors Airport, where the fleet regularly receives maintenance, upgrades, and overhauls from L3Harris—replacing the long-standing egg-blue and white livery—U.S. government sources confirmed the design, originally proposed by Donald Trump, will become the standard for American VIP aircraft, including those used as Air Force One.
+After a U.S. Air Force tail number 99-0003 emerged with a fresh paint scheme which was spotted departing Greenville Majors Airport, where the fleet regularly receives maintenance, upgrades, and overhauls from L3Harris—replacing the long-standing egg-blue and white livery—U.S. government sources confirmed the design, originally proposed by Donald Trump, will become the standard for American VIP aircraft, including those used as Air Force One.

 President Trump showing off a model of AF-1 with the new paint scheme